R33naR33na/2014_Student_Project_Music_Shop/README.md

 Sweet Rhythm Music Shop

 This is a Student Project, made in 27/7/2014.
-Diploma in Information Technology, in Informatics Academy School in Singapore.
+Diploma in Information Technology, in Informatics School in Singapore.
 Website using Java Applets.

 This is to create a website, to make working buttons and images.